GREAT SALT LAKE MARINA — Two missing kayakers have been pulled safely from the Great Salt lake after spending hours in the water.

 “Being able to have multiple assets like that all come together for a common purpose in a situation like this is exactly what we feel helped those 3 individuals,” said Chavez.

 At approximately 3 p.m., hazardous weather caused the three to instead choose to head toward Antelope Island State Park to avoid increasingly dangerous water conditions.
+At times, waves on the lake reached seven-feet-tall.
 The three kayakers became separated from one-another after this change in course.

 At 7:30 p.m., one of the men was able to safely make it to the shore of Antelope Island and called for help.
 Officials located the man and transported him to safety.
 He is not believed to have sustained any serious injuries and was not transported for medical services.